 Make sure to incorporate elements that are easy to recognise and to read - even though the cover is very small.
 This is because the covers in common smartphone apps are displayed about the same size as the icons of apps.

-Step 2: Selection of the recording equipment and the right software
+Step 2: Choosing the right recording equipment and software

 Equipment for recording a podcast